 External Members from outside the RVC are usually nominated by the Committee.
 Their exact role can vary, depending upon the committee.
 They will often have knowledge of industry relevant to the committee's business and can advise on the impact that the committee's decisions might have in the outside world.
-Alternatively, they might be there to ensure the College's processes are commensurate with those in other institutions.
-Essentially, they provide an external perspective on the College's activities.
-If external members cannot attend the meeting in person then the Secretary should try to arrange their attendance by video-conference.
+Alternatively, they might be there to ensure the RVC's processes are commensurate with those in other institutions.
+Essentially, they provide an external perspective on the RVC's activities.
+If external members cannot attend the meeting in person the Secretary should try to arrange their attendance remotely.